Data¶

 // Writing

-DatabaseCommand is a composable command that batches multiple write operations on a single database.
-Add it to any command-driven workflow (event responses, process triggers) and configure a list of IDatabaseAction entries in the Inspector.
+DataStorageCommand is a composable command that batches multiple operations on a single data storage.
+Add it to any command-driven workflow (event responses, process triggers) and configure a list of IDataStorageOperation entries in the Inspector.

 |---|---|